 His professional hockey coaching experience also includes serving as a scout for the NHL's Nashville Predators in 1997-98 and a four-year (1993-97) stint as an assistant coach for the Washington Capitals, where he helped Jim Carey win the 1996 Vezina Trophy.

-His extensive international coaching career includes serving as an assistant coach for the United States Olympic Team at the 1992 (Albertville) and 2006 (Torino) Games.
-He was an assistant for teams that played in the 1996 (won championship) and 2004 World Cup of Hockey.
-Allain's 1996 U.S. World Cup team is now in the U.S. Hockey Hall of Fame.
+Allain coached in the Olympic Games for a third time in 2018 as an assistant for Tony Granato in South Korea.
+His extensive international coaching career also includes serving as an assistant coach for the United States Olympic Team at the 1992 (Albertville) and 2006 (Torino) Games.
+He was an assistant for teams that played in the 1996 (won championship) and 2004 World Cup of Hockey, while his 1996 U.S. World Cup team is now in the U.S. Hockey Hall of Fame.
 His involvement with USA Hockey includes guiding the U.S. as head coach at the 2001, 2002 and 2011 IIHF World Junior Championships.
 He also assisted with the 2005 and 2006 U.S. National Teams at the world championships.

-Allain is a Worcester, Mass., native who has six brothers (five of them played college hockey) and a father who had played professionally in the old Eastern League.
+Allain is a Worcester, Mass., native who has six brothers, five of whom played college hockey, while his father played professionally in the old Eastern League.
 He and his wife, Mi, have three children: Josefine, Julia and Niklas.

 1976-80: Attended Yale

 1989-91: Head Coach Jarfalla Hockey Club Sweden